 According to mattress lore, the Eastern king was nothing more than a counter to the California king, created by a Los Angeles merchant shortly after the Second World War.
 The first iteration of the so-called “Big Bed” was long and narrow.
 When manufacturers across the country designed their own Big Beds, they ditched the California measurements in favor of a more square-shaped creation.1

-So, what’s the difference between king and Eastern king?
-Well, just which name you like more.
+So, what’s the difference between a king and an Eastern king?
+Well, just which name do you like more?

 An Eastern king size bed has the same dimensions as a king bed: 80 inches long and 76 inches wide.
 This makes it almost a perfect square.
 The California king, on the other hand, is skinnier and longer: 84 inches long and 72 inches wide.

 Many people think of the California king bed as being the bigger of the two, designed for big Californian dreamers.
 It’s actually the other way around — 6,080 square inches for the Eastern king and 6,048 square inches for the California king.

 Not much difference, but it leans slightly in favor of the Eastern king.